-In the age of social media, every startup needs a website.
-Even if your business doesn’t sell online services or products, a website can serve as your company’s home, help you market, allure investors, and work as a 24/7 online salesmen.
+In the age of social media, every startup needs a Website Design Trends.
+Even if your business doesn’t sell online services or products, a website can serve as your company’s home, help you market, allure investors, and work as a 24/7 online salesman.
 Why?
 Despite what you’re selling, it’s safe to say that whoever your audience may be, they’re online multiple hours a day.
-Keep in mind, as much as a website can be a tool for your business, it can also hurt it.
-Your audience can differentiate (almost immediately) a website with poor production quality from one with great production quality.
+Keep in mind, as much as a Website can be a tool for your business, it can also hurt it.
+Your audience can differentiate (almost immediately) a Website Design Trend with poor production quality from one with great production quality.
 Your customers, like yourself, see them all day long.

 Scrolling.
 This has been largely impacted by phones and smaller tablets, as we all know scrolling through a page is a lot easier than clicking the miniature (in terms of larger screens versus the smaller ones of tablets) with your thumb or finger.
 It’s also easy on the eyes.
 You can take in the information at your own speed, passing graphic images or even stopping at a product-demo-video once in a while.
 Check out The Boat by SBS to see an incredible example of the power of scrolling.